awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-video-chaptering-service/README.md

 5. The output of the Anthropic Text Processor is parsed to ensure that the chapters are correctly formatted as a JSON document.
 6. The reducer will reduce both the input video and the chapters into a single document.
 7. The FFMPEG Processor will then use the reduced document to generate multiple videos associated with each chapter.
-8. The generated videos are then uploaded to a destination S3 bucket along with the chapters.
+8. The generated videos are then uploaded to a destination S3 bucket along with the chapters JSON description.

 ## 📝 Requirements